 RECOMMENDED: 19 Special Spitz Dog Breeds

-Stanley Coren is largely credited for coining the term, obedience and working intelligence.
+Both arctic dog breeds have similar dog intelligence.
+But how do we measure dog IQ?
+Stanley Coren is largely credited for coining the term, “obedience and working intelligence.”
 The criteria for this aspect of dog intelligence is simple.

 Hundreds of dog breeds were measured based on two factors: